-The Millau Viaduct is a cable-stayed road-bridge that spans the river Tarn and the Tarn valley near Millau in the central-south region of France.
+The Millau Viaduct is a road bridge that spans the Tarn valley near the town of Millau in the central-south region of France.
 The bridge connects two limestone plateaus, the Causse Rouge and the Causse du Larzac.
-Also the bridge is within the limits of the Grands Causses regional natural park.
+The bridge is within the limits of the Grands Causses regional natural park.

 Designing the Millau Viaduct

 The cost of constructing the bridge was reportedly up to €394 million, and an additional toll plaza 6 km north of the viaduct was €20 million.

 The Structure of the Millau Viaduct

-The gigantic steel cables that anchor and support the bridge consist of 15 strands of a super galvanized, sheathed and waxed steel rated to 1,860MPa.
-On the exterior, each cable is coated with an aerodynamic sheath made from PEHD.
-Not only does this coat provide a barrier to UV light but by incorporating discontinuous spirals on the sheaths surface, the engineers have managed to mitigate against the negative effects of vibrations/resonance caused by excessive winds passing over and through the structure.
+The steel cables that anchor and support the bridge consist of 15 strands of a super galvanized, sheathed, and waxed steel rated to 1,860 MPa.
+Externally, each cable is coated with an aerodynamic sheath made from PEHD.
+Not only does this coat provide a barrier to UV light but by incorporating discontinuous spirals on the sheath’s surface, the negative effects of vibrations/resonance caused by excessive winds passing over and through the structure have been mitigated.